TomerH0525/Oversight_Test/README.md

 * some coupons can have a limit and cannot be used with other coupons.
 * some coupons can be set with a limited usage.

+## packages
+using shadcn for the ui + fontAwesome redux - state tailwind - css

 ### React + TypeScript + Vite